naiythen/infinite-craft-automate/README.md

 ## Installation

 1.  **Install required Python packages:**
-    Find the directory where the UNEXTRACTED Folder is, then in that directory, right click and select "Open In Terminal" Then run:
+    Find the directory where the EXTRACTED Folder is, then in that directory, right click and select "Open In Terminal" Then run:
     ```bash
     pip install -r requirements.txt